ORNL/AdditiveFOAM/tutorials/AMB2018-02-B/README.md

 `dimensions`

-Sets the heat source dimensions used by the moving heat source integration, taken as `2sigma`
+Sets the heat source scale dimensions used by the moving heat source integration.
+For `k = 2`, the lateral components are `D4Sigma/2`.

-`profileTol`
+`tolerance`

 Optional maximum fraction of analytical source power outside the integration bounds.
 The default `1e-3` retains at least 99.9% of the source power.